ManuMyGit/CodingTutorials/microservices/eventdriven/README.md

 - Repeated messages.
 The same message might be sent more than once.
 For example, the sender might fail after posting a message.
 Then a new instance of the sender might start up and repeat the message.
 The messaging infrastructure should implement duplicate message detection and removal (also known as de-duping) based on message IDs in order to provide at-most-once delivery of messages.
 - Message expiration.
 A message might have a limited lifetime.
 If it isn't processed within this period, it might no longer be relevant and should be discarded.
 A sender can specify an expiration time as part of the data in the message.
 A receiver can examine this information before deciding whether to perform the business logic associated with the message.
 - Message scheduling.
 A message might be temporarily embargoed and should not be processed until a specific date and time.
 The message should not be available to a receiver until this time.

-# Event streaming model
-With an event streaming model, events are written to a log.
-Event consumers don’t subscribe to an event stream.
-Instead, they can read from any part of the stream and can join the stream at any time.
-There are a few different types of event streaming:
-- Event stream processing uses a data streaming platform, like Apache Kafka, to ingest events and process or transform the event stream.
-Event stream processing can be used to detect meaningful patterns in event streams.
-- Simple event processing is when an event immediately triggers an action in the event consumer.
-- Complex event processing requires an event consumer to process a series of events in order to detect patterns.

 # About this module
 In this documentation several implementations of this pattern can be found: